 In order to calculate the differences among rows and columns of the table, we need first to define how to calculate the difference between two cells.
 For this we represent a cell as a vector c of token types of all the tokens in the cell.
 Henceforth, c_i will denote the i-th component of the vector c, corresponding to the token type of the i-th token in the cell.
 Furthermore, |c| will denote the size of the vector.
 The token types we consider are given in Figure 2.
-They are ordered hierarchically thus allowing to measure the distance δ between two different types as the number of edges between them.
-For example, the numeric type is hierarchically divided into categories that include range information about numbers, i.e. LARGE_NUM (≥ 10.000), MED_NUM ($100 \leq n < 10.000$), SMALL_NUM (< 100).
-This representation is very flexible and can be extended to include domain specific information.
-In particular, the 'composed' node includes two nodes containing such information.
+They are ordered hierarchically thus allowing to measure the distance δ between two different types as the edges between them.
+This representation is flexible and can be extended to include domain specific information.
+For example, the numeric type is divided into categories that include range information about the number, i.e. LARGE_NUM (≥ 10.000), MED_NUM ($100 \leq n < 10.000$), SMALL_NUM (< 100), and CURRENCY, which can be treated as a domain specific information.